vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## Is it possible for a merchant to pay a Vipps user?

-No, Vipps has no functionality for paying to a Vipps user.
+No, Vipps has no functionality for paying to a Vipps user, except for refunding (part of) a payment.

 ## Is there an API for retrieving information about a Vipps user?